Integrative Study of Parasitic and Infectious Emergencies (EI-EPI)

 • Specialization in one of the key areas of eco-epidemiology (see below)

-• Application to conservation or resource management (shared with other mentions)
+• Application to resource conservation or management (shared with other mentions)

 • Zoonoses and animal diseases